-The Tall Ships Races 2020 will mark the first time that Dunkirk has hosted a Tall Ships event, and we can’t wait to visit…
+The postponed Tall Ships Races 2020 will mark the first time that Dunkirk has hosted the world famous Tall Ships Races, and we can’t wait to visit…

-With a maritime history dating back centuries, and as the home of the third biggest port in France, Dunkirk is the perfect place to close the Tall Ships Races 2020.
+With a maritime history dating back centuries, and as the home of the third biggest port in France, Dunkirk is the perfect place to open a Tall Ships Races.

-“This gathering of the world’s most beautiful sailing vessels in Dunkirk in 2020 will be a unique opportunity to promote our maritime identity and demonstrate, yet again, our experience in organising festive events.
+“This gathering of the world’s most beautiful sailing vessels in Dunkirk in 2021 will be a unique opportunity to promote our maritime identity and demonstrate, yet again, our experience in organizing festive events.
 Hosting this prestigious international sailing race will provide economic benefits and significantly boost tourism for the Urban Community of Dunkirk.”

 Patrice Vergriete, President of the Urban Community of Dunkirk, Mayor of Dunkirk

 The Dunkirk-Flanders-Opal Coast region is ideally located at the heart of Northwest Europe, along the North Sea and the French-Belgian border.
-Less than 3 hours from 5 European capitals and on the major tourist routes through Northern Europe, Dunkirk is instinctively open to Europe and the world.
+Less than three hours from five European capitals and on the major tourist routes through Northern Europe, Dunkirk is instinctively open to Europe and the world.

 A sustainable ecotourism destination